Carnival plans to phase in service from three Florida ports

-Carnival Cruise Lines said Monday that it plans to gradually resume cruising in North America in August, nearly five months after it halted operations due to the new coronavirus.
+Carnival Cruise Lines said recently that it plans to gradually resume cruising in North America in August, nearly five months after it halted operations due to the coronavirus.

-Sailings will begin on Aug.
-1 with eight ships setting off from Galveston, Texas; Miami; and Port Canaveral.
+Sailings will begin Aug.
+1 with eight ships setting off from Galveston, Texas; Miami and Port Canaveral.
 A majority of customers can easily drive to those ports, the company noted.

 Miami-based Carnival Cruise Lines is the largest brand owned by Carnival Corp., which also owns Princess, Holland America Line and other brands.
 Carnival Cruise Lines has 27 ships and transported 5 million passengers last year.